PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 contains bounded integer evidence, avoiding duplicate retention of diagnostic text.
 Cycle behavior and stale-error removal are covered explicitly.

-### Late shared-scope orchestration owners
+### Late composite orchestration owners

-Two late lowerer clusters now have focused orchestration owners.
+Three late lowerer clusters now have focused orchestration owners.
 The first combines adjacent NDHWC gate and cost-volume ScatterND cleanup into the final bounded phase result while sharing one short-lived pass state.
 The second runs four late Concat/layout owners with one internal state scope and returns their independent mappings as an ordered composite tuple outside the full phase store.

+The third runs the adjacent ExpandDims-compatible, Flatten-HW-compatible, and NHWC-collapse reshape repairs and returns their independent mappings as an ordered tuple outside the store.
+It preserves the shared layout argument for the first two repairs and the model-only contract of the third.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing six unconsumed locals and two lowerer scope locals.
-Focused runtime tests verify shared scope identity and ordered results.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing nine unconsumed locals and two lowerer scope locals.
+Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.

 ### Explicit topology checkpoints